Timendus/3d-viper-maze/README.md

 product, and at least it all seems to be stable.

 The most obvious thing missing that I wanted to do is make a pure Chip-8 version of this game.
-Unfortunately I don't expect to find the time to do so in the next couple of days, and after October the Octojam is finished.
-So maybe that can be the challenge for next year 😉
+Unfortunately I didn't find the time to do so in October, and after October the Octojam was finished.
+But I took on that project a couple of months later, which resulted in [3D VIP'r Maze](https://github.com/Timendus/3d-vipr-maze) 😉

 If you have read this far, thanks for showing an interest in my archaic hobby project and good luck with your own!